gopine/diary/2022/January/January 11 (Tuesday).md

 Thinking of refactoring the project to use a micro-frontend architecture for better scalability.

 Debugging a strange issue with Webpack's module federation.

+Read an interesting article about the JAMstack architecture and its benefits.